Britain's Next Top Model series 3: Week 4

-At judging panel, most of the girls criticised by the judges.
+At judging panel, most of the contestants criticised by the judges.
 Carly and Louise received positive feedback from the judges, both of them produce the strongest and the most evil photo of the week.
 Rebecca, Sherece, Holly, and Lucy each produce admirable photo, while the other three, Stefanie, Lauren and Natalie was heavily criticised for producing such dreadful photo.

 Carly's photo was universally praised, as Paula commenting that is "a pleasure to looking at" for Carly's picture.
 Louise's photo was also praised, as the judges very impressed with her success in blending evil and sexiness.
 Rebecca, even looked boring in her picture but she still looked beautiful.
 Sherece come very alive in her photo, while Lucy's beauty once again saves her from producing dreadful photo.

 Lisa said that she loves Holly's photo, but Pam Ann said she "can't find Holly in her photo".
 Stefanie was heavily criticised in her photo, and so as Lauren and Natalie.
 In the end, Lauren came in bottom two along with Natalie.
 Lauren was saved from elimination but she is shocked to stay the competition.
 Natalie is sent home after not being able to prove that she is more than just a catwalk model.